-The research, carried out by Ming Shi, group leader in MARVEL Design and Discovery Project 6 and senior scientist in the Spectroscopy of Novel Materials Group at PSI, Oleg Yazyev, project leader of Design & Discovery Project 6 and head of the C3MP lab at EPFL and colleagues, has been accepted in Physical Review Letters.
-The research opens the door for further investigation of this new type of Weyl fermion.
+The research, carried out by Ming Shi, group leader in MARVEL Design and Discovery Project 6 and senior scientist in the Spectroscopy of Novel Materials Group at PSI, Oleg Yazyev, project leader of Design & Discovery Project 6 and head of the C3MP lab at EPFL and colleagues, has been published in Physical Review Letters as an Editor's Suggestion and opens the door for further investigation of this new type of Weyl fermion.

 In the past decade, realizing topological phases in solids has become an important subject in experimental condensed matter physics.
 Among the many kinds of topologically nontrivial materials, Weyl semimetals (WSMs) have attracted a great deal of attention.
 In such materials, the low-energy excitations (quasiparticles) near the band crossing points (Weyl nodes) behave as massless fermions with non-zero chirality.

 According to theory, there are two types of WSMs.
 In type-I WSMs, the low-energy excitations near the band crossing points can be described by the Weyl equation and the quasiparticles are isomorphic to the Weyl fermions predicted in particle physics.
 In type-II WSMs, the Weyl nodes appear at the touching points of electron and hole pockets.
 The emerging quasiparticles violate Lorentz invariance and exhibit tilted cone-like low-energy band dispersion.